hoehermann/purple-presage/README.md

 * Add chats to contact list unconditionally.
 * Forward all errors to front-end properly.
+* Send an attachment (example exists in flare).

 ##### On Hold

-* Mark messages as "read" (currently not implemented in back-end, see https://github.com/whisperfish/presage/issues/141)
+* Mark messages as "read" (currently not implemented in back-end, see https://github.com/whisperfish/presage/issues/141).
+At time of writing, notifications on main device are deleted after answering via linked device.
+So that is working alright.
-* Reply to a specific message (no example exists in back-end)
+* Reply to a specific message (no example exists in back-end).

 ##### "Contributions Welcome"

 * Configuration option whether to add contacts to buddy list or not
-* Reasonable generation of type declarations
+* Reasonable generation of C headers and rust constants
-* Stickers, mentions, replies, quotes, styles,…
+* Stickers, mentions, replies, styles,…
 * Display typing notifications
 * Display receipts (not important)
 * Support for alternative UIs (Spectrum, Bitlbee)
-* Support for adding contacts via phone number (rarely used)
+* Support for adding contacts via phone number

 #### Known Issues

 * Handling errors when sending messages is barely tested.
-* Attachment sent to group from main device is not handled.
+* Attachments end up in the conversation of the sender, not the destination (espeically confusing when a group chat is involved).

 ### Building